linesma/Optimus-indicator-Depreciated-/README.md

 6. Once the install script has finished.
 Reboot the computer.
 Manjaro-Optimus Indicator is set to autostart when the computer boots.

+# Troubleshooting

+Q. I am getting an error message saying "Removed /etc/systemd/system/graphical.target.wants/disable-nvidia.service" or "Created symlink...."

+A. This is not an error.
+It is notifying the user that the "set-intel" and the "set-nvidia" scripts are changing a systemd service.
+The script has still run and changed the graphics card.
+To stop this notification, run the "setupgn.py" file.
+It will change the "set-intel" and "set-nvidia" scripts to stop these notifications.

+# Uninstall

+This section will be coming soon.